3 key takeaways

 The STAR method is a framework typically applied when answering interview questions.
 However, you can also use the STAR method to craft a compelling and metric-rich resume.
 Here’s a breakdown of the letters in the acronym:

-Again, this framework is most frequently used in job interviews—especially when answering behavioral interview questions (those “Tell me about a time when…” questions that all job seekers dread) or achievement-driven questions like, “What are you most proud of?”
+Again, this framework is most frequently used in job interviews—especially when answering behavioral interview questions (think those “Tell me about a time when…” questions), but it's just as effective for writing your resume.

 The biggest difference from the STAR method is that the CAR method provides less context and background about your contribution and instead focuses on a specific problem or challenge you faced.